 Penal Code 1192.7: Serious Felonies in California

-Enacted in 1872, California’s Penal Code 1192.7 lists down what crimes count as serious felonies in the state.
+Enacted in 1872, California’s Penal Code 1192.7 lists what crimes count as serious felonies in the state.
 It also prohibits plea bargaining for offenders who are convicted of such felonies.

 Committing any of the crimes listed under this legislation also counts as one “strike” under the state’s three-strike law.
-Meaning, these crimes warrant harsher punishments than other types of felonies.
+Meaning these crimes warrant harsher punishments than other types of felonies.

 What Counts as a Serious Felony in California?